relaxdiego/dotfiles/README.md

 My Dotfiles
 ===========

 Automates the setup of Vim, Tmux, and friends for life embetterment and world peace!

 Installation
 ------------

-1. Clone to `~/dotfiles`
+1. Clone this repo
-2. cd to `~/dotfiles`
+2. cd to your clone
 3. Run `./setup`
 4. Install missing dependencies if any
 5. Profit!